There are two schools of thought for traffic within the internet marketing community.

 FREE TRAFFIC SCHOOL OF THOUGHT

-These marketers aren't willing to pay clicks/leads, so they're willing to work extra hard and be extra patient to get it for free.
-Typically they work for 3-5 years, putting in 4-8 hours a day writing articles, building links, publishing books, uploading terabytes of videos, recording podcasts, negotiating joint ventures, optimizing their website for the search engines, researching keywords and much more - all in hopes that some day, some how, they start getting traffic.
+These marketers aren't willing to pay for clicks/leads, so they're willing to work extra hard and be extra patient to get it for free.
+Typically, they work for 3-5 years, putting in 4-8 hours a day writing articles, building links, publishing books, uploading terabytes of videos, recording podcasts, negotiating joint ventures, optimizing their website for the search engines, researching keywords, and much more - all in hopes that someday, somehow, they start getting traffic.
 About 0.01% succeed at building a big email list as a result.
 99.99% fail miserably and give up within the first 90 days.

 PAID TRAFFIC SCHOOL OF THOUGHT

 These marketers prefer to buy their way into traffic.
 Most start with a limited budget and gradually work their way up.
-They go through lots of testing, before they can dial in a campaign that works and quickly try to rinse and repeat their success.
-90% of people don't get past their first campaign, however, those who stick at it, even though may lose a bit of money at first, end up developing predictable quality traffic systems for themselves.
+They go through lots of testing before they can dial in a campaign that works and quickly try to rinse and repeat their success.
+90% of people don't get past their first campaign; however, those who stick with it, even though they may lose a bit of money at first, end up developing predictable quality traffic systems for themselves.

 WHAT TRAFFIC SCHOOL DOES IGOR SUBSCRIBE TO?

-Having started out a broke 18 year old in internet marketing, Igor was an avid believed in free traffic.
-He felt he couldn't spend money, because he had none.
+Having started out as a broke 18-year-old in internet marketing, Igor was an avid believer in free traffic.
+He felt he couldn't spend money because he had none.
 He didn't even have a credit card.
-He bought his first GetResponse account on his dad's card promising to pay the $19 back from his profits.
+He bought his first GetResponse account with his dad's card, promising to pay back the $19 from his profits.

-He then spent 3 and a half years trying to master every form of free traffic from article marketing, to forum marketing, to organic YouTube video marketing, to launch sniping, to search engine optimization for keywords, to product launches, social media and much more.
-Eventually he concluded, after realizing he had less than $150 in earnings to show for 42 months of daily effort, he concluded that free traffic isn't working for him.
-Besides all the time he spent, he also spent over $5,000 on keyword research software, article spinners, social media bots, WordPress themes and plugins and other nonsense.
+He spent three and a half years trying to master every form of free traffic, from article marketing and forums to YouTube, SEO, product launches, and social media.
+After 42 months of daily effort produced less than $150 in total earnings, he concluded that free traffic simply wasn’t viable for him.
+Besides all the time he spent, he also spent over $5,000 on keyword research software, article spinners, social media bots, WordPress themes and plugins, and other nonsense.

 Igor concluded there's no such thing as "free" traffic and switched to paid traffic (paid ads).
-After switching to paid traffic, within just 6 months Igor scaled to $10,000 per month in his online business.
-He eventually scaled his paid traffic to being able to generate 1,339,261 leads in a single calendar year.
+After switching to paid traffic, within just 6 months, Igor scaled to $10,000 per month in his online business.
+He eventually scaled his paid traffic to be able to generate 1,339,261 leads in a single calendar year.

 WHAT BUDGET DO YOU NEED FOR PAID TRAFFIC?

-When Igor decided to start using paid traffic, he needed to start slow, because he had no budget.
+When Igor decided to start using paid traffic, he needed to start slow because he had no budget.
 He followed the steps outlined below to scrape some money together for his first campaign of $60.
-It failed and he lost money.
-Second campaign Igor spent $50 failed too.
+It failed, and he lost money.
+In the second campaign, Igor spent $50 failed too.
 But less, so, because it showed some sales.
-Third campaign was more expensive at $90 but more successful, bringing back 50% of his ad spend.
+The third campaign was more expensive at $90 but more successful, bringing back 50% of his ad spend.
 After some additional tweaking, Igor finally started to break even as he was growing his email list.
-Soon he built enough momentum to reinvest his profits and no longer be spending out of pocket money on traffic generation.
+Soon, he built enough momentum to reinvest his profits and no longer spend out of pocket on traffic generation.

 HOW TO START SLOW AND SCALE FAST - LIKE IGOR?